Ip Man: Early life

-He married Cheung Wing-sing and they had several children: sons Ip Chun and Ip Ching, and daughters Ip Nga-sum (葉雅心) and Ip Nga-wun (葉雅媛).
+Ip married Cheung Wing-sing and they had several children: sons Ip Chun and Ip Ching, and daughters Ip Nga-sum (葉雅心) and Ip Nga-wun (葉雅媛).

 During the second Sino-Japanese war, Ip Man sided with Kuomintang during the conflict.
 What Ip Man did during the war remains unclear.
 It is rumoured that he had joined the Central Bureau of Investigation and Statistics in its academy in Guizhou in 1938, after which he would have returned to Foshan as an undercover intelligence officer.
 However, the veracity of this has been disputed.
-It is believed Yip went to live with Kwok Fu during the war and only returned to Foshan at the end of the war.
+It is believed Ip went to live with Kwok Fu during the war and only returned to Foshan at the end of the war.

 After the war, Ip Man served for a few years as captain of the Foshan police patrols.
 Ip found some time to train his second son, Ip Ching, during the year 1949.
 At the end of 1949, after the Chinese Communist Party won the Chinese Civil War, as Ip was a member of the Kuomintang, Ip, his wife and their elder daughter, Ip Nga-sum, left Foshan for Hong Kong.

 Life in Hong Kong

 Ip, his wife Cheung, and their daughter arrived in Hong Kong through Macau in 1950.
 His wife and daughter later returned to Foshan to retrieve their identity cards.
 Due to the closure of borders between China and Hong Kong in 1951, Ip and Cheung were separated for good, with Cheung remaining in Foshan until her death.

 After having moved to Hong Kong, the 56-year-old Ip Man struggled with unemployment.
-Ip's only prior experience was as a policeman in Foshan, but was either unable or refused to join the Hong Kong Police Force.
+Ip's only prior experience was as a policeman in Foshan, but he was either unable or refused to join the Hong Kong Police Force.
 Ip's friends were able to help him get a job at a restaurant, where he would make new associates via the Hong Kong Restaurant Workers' Association.
-The Association also had a club for martial artists, lead by Leung Sheung, but Ip Man didn't want others to know that he was a martial artist.
+The association also had a club for martial artists, led by Leung Sheung, but Ip Man didn't want others to know that he was a martial artist.

-Ip is known to have been addicted to opium and after moving to Hong Kong he was able to buy it on the black market.
-Opium was very expensive at the time and Ip had to earn a steady income to smoke opium and support his family in Foshan.
+Ip is known to have been addicted to opium and, after moving to Hong Kong, he was able to buy it on the black market.
+Opium was very expensive at the time, so Ip had to earn a steady income to smoke opium while supporting his family in Foshan.